sza0209/PLPA-Final_project/README.md

 This project addresses the following question:

-> How well does a Random Forest land cover classification model trained on one spatial context generalize when applied to new Wildlife Management Areas and new Landsat 8/9 imagery (2024), and how does classification accuracy compare to reference datasets and field validation data?
+> How well does a Random Forest land cover classification model trained on one spatial context generalize when applied to new Landsat 8/9 imagery from a different time point, and how does classification accuracy compare to reference datasets and field validation data?

 ---